 She was raised exquisitely and her childhood was infused with the rhetoric of Hope and Change.

 Her parents raised her in much the same way I’m raising my own children.
-But there’s one big difference between Madison’s millennial mindset and the Generation Z mindset: her childhood was infused with the rhetoric of Hope and Change, and my teenagers are coming of age in the Huckster-in-Chief Era.
+But there’s one big difference between Madison’s millennial mindset and the Generation Z mindset: her childhood was infused with the rhetoric of Hope and Change, and my teenagers have come of age in the Huckster-in-Chief Era.
 Naturally, one of these generations is a lot more cynical than the other, and it’s not the millennials.

 I see Madison working hard to believe that her work is meaningful.
 Like so many other millennials, she’ll pipe up during a conference call and say something like, “This is really exciting!”—and she’s talking about a re-tweet.
 While discussing a report, let’s say 40 soporific pages of 10-point type that reads like a term paper, she’ll say something like, “This is going to be a game-changer.”
 She believes in her power to make the world a better place and that this power is derived from her paid office job.